Dubbing movies and TV is the next frontier for machine learning and AI

 Venture capital firms have bet on auto-dubbing, with Papercup in December raising $10.5 million from a group of investors that included Arlington, Va.’s Sands Capital Ventures.
 Flawless recently concluded its undisclosed Series A financing; deepdub is in the middle of one.

 It’s easy to understand the interest.
-Foreign-language content is a vast unmined frontier for Hollywood; even in mainly subtitled versions, Netflix’s Korean survival drama “Squid Game” has become the service’s No. 1 show in many countries, including the United States.
-If “Squid Game” can do what it’s done largely with subtitles, the auto-dubbers say, imagine what can happen when foreign dialogue is available in everyone’s own language.
+Foreign-language content is a vast unmined frontier for Hollywood; even in mainly subtitled versions.
+One example is Netflix’s Korean survival drama “Squid Game,” which has become the service’s No. 1 show in many countries, including the United States.
+If “Squid Game” can do what it’s done largely with subtitles, the auto-dubb companies say, imagine what can happen when foreign dialogue is available in everyone’s own language.
 An endless parade of foreign-language smashes Stateside is not hard to conceive.

-(There are already some dubbed versions of “Squid Game," but they’re…not popular.)
+(There are already some dubbed versions of “Squid Game,” but they’re not as popular.)

 As a kind of new spin on the Tower of Babel, in which everyone speaks different languages but still understands each other, auto-dubbing also means non-English speakers won’t need to learn English to enjoy a Hollywood movie, with the dialogue projected sans subtitles.